Data Quality Improvement Tips: Machine Learning in MDM

 A retail bank manages vast amounts of customer data across multiple channels and systems, including account information, transaction history, and customer profiles.

 Ensuring the accuracy and completeness of customer data is essential for providing personalized services, detecting fraudulent activities, and complying with regulatory requirements.
-Machine learning can be applied to perform data matching and record linkage, consolidating disparate customer records and identifying duplicate or related entities within the dataset.
+Machine learning can be applied to perform data matching and entity resolution, consolidating disparate customer records and identifying duplicate or related entities within the dataset.

 An ML model is trained on a diverse dataset of customer data, including demographic information, account details, transaction records, and communication preferences.
 The model learns to recognize patterns and similarities between different customer records and to identify potential matches or relationships based on common attributes, identifiers, and other factors signaling similarity between records.